Banner reads "Words are power" in navy and pictures the silhouette of a person speaking into a microphone on a yellow and pink background

 Note: Every individual registered must participate in the contest.

-• Contest date-- this is the date your video submissions are due: January 31, 2025
+• Contest date-- this is the date your video submissions are due: TBD

 • Please submit your performance by the date listed.
-Videos will be reviewed and evaluated by February 10-12, 2025 and winners announced
+Videos will be reviewed and evaluated by TBD, and winners announced

-• Deadline for competition winners to submit registration for State Finals: February 14, 2025
+• Deadline for competition winners to submit registration for State Finals: TBD

 Individual Student Registration